About

 Things to check are:

-- Make sure Macros aren't disabled on the Master.
-To check, open Input Director (on the master system) and switch to the "Macros" tab.
+- Make sure Macros aren't disabled on the Director.
+To check, open Input Director (on the Director system) and switch to the "Macros ' Key Bindings" tab.
 Make sure the checkbox "Disable Macros" isn't set.

 Return to top

-A. 9.9 I've recorded a macro but it doesn't play back the way I expected it to
+A. 9.8 I've recorded a macro but it doesn't play back the way I expected it to

-There are many reasons why a macro may not play back correctly:
+Reasons why a macro may not play back correctly:

-- Without realising it, the mouse was used partway through the recording to change the state of an application or which field has focus.
+- Without realising it, the mouse was used partway through the recording to change the state of an application or which field had focus.
 Input Director only stores keys, so if you needed to use the mouse the macro won't run the same way when its played back.

 - The macro is dependent upon something transitory.
 For example, if you had recorded the macro and a particular application was open, or you were running some tool that through your keystrokes you accessed and that application/tool isn't running (or is running in a different mode) then your macro may not playback correctly.